 Timothy Dexter Strikes It Rich During The American Revolution

 Where did Timothy Dexter get his fortune?
-He wasn’t born into wealth: his family members were farm laborers.
-Born in 1748, Dexter took an apprenticeship in Boston as a teenager.
+He wasn’t born into wealth: his family members were farm laborers in Massachussets.
+Born on January 22, 1747, Dexter took an apprenticeship in Boston as a teenager.
 After training for five years, he opened his own leatherworking business.

 Then the Revolutionary War shut down life in Boston.
 The British closed the ports.
 Dexter, meanwhile, continued working and eagerly looked for ways to advance his status and wealth.

 The first step, Dexter decided, was holding a public office.
 Although he’d left school before his ninth birthday, Dexter petitioned the town of Malden to appoint him to office.